Sandalots/LocalAgent/README.md

    python3 run_EVALLab.py papers/YourPaper.pdf

    # Run with a specific paper and local codebase directory
-   python3 run_EVALLab.py papers/YourPaper.pdf --code ./papers_source_code/your_code_dir
+   python3 run_EVALLab.py papers/YourPaper.pdf --code ./papers/codebases/your_code_dir

    # If no GitHub repo is found in the paper, the agent will use the provided local codebase path
-   # or fallback to papers_source_code/ if available.
+   # or fallback to papers/codebases/ if available.
    ```

 ## Performance

-**~94.2% success rate** (339/360 metrics matched) with 1.05% mean deviation from baseline results currently when fed the 'Decontextualization' paper.
+**~94.2% success rate** (339/360 metrics matched) with 1.05% mean deviation from baseline results currently when fed the 'Decontextualization' paper using the 'Full Corpus searchspace'.